-Training includes experience in our specialty clinics in contact dermatology/patch testing, cutaneous T-cell lymphoma (CTCL), pediatric dermatology, cosmetic dermatology, and rheumatology/dermatology.
+Training includes experience in our specialty clinics in contact dermatology/patch testing, cutaneous T-cell lymphoma (CTCL), pediatric dermatology, cosmetic dermatology, high risk skin cancer and rheumatology/dermatology.
 A full list of our dermatology faculty is listed here.
 Adjunct faculty in specialty areas who work with our faculty and residents in specialty clinics include: Lin Brown, MD (rheumatologist, dermatology/rheumatology clinic), Eric Lansigan, MD (oncologist, cutaneous lymphomas clinic), Joseph Rosen, MD (plastic surgeon, VA dermatologic surgery clinic-advanced cases).
 The program enjoys a very good relationship with an excellent dermatopathology teaching faculty listed here.

 The primary location for training is the Dartmouth Hitchcock Heater Road Building.
 The dermatology section moved to this new location mid-November 2012.
 This is the home base of the program, where most clinics and conferences take place.
 This building also houses resident and staff offices, our program administrator office, and the Lobitz-Jilson-Baughman Dermatology Library.
 Inpatient consults, cutaneous lymphoma clinic and tumor board, melanoma tumor board, and dermatopathogy take place at the Dartmouth-Hitchcock Medical Center main campus.